shahriarRahmanShaon/BS23-iOSPractical/README.md

 iOS Practical test application for brain station 23

 ## Overview
 This iOS app, built using SwiftUI and the Combine framework, showcases a practical implementation of the MVVM architecture.
 It allows users to view a list of movies fetched from The Movie Database (TMDb) API, focusing initially on Marvel movies.
+We have two branches for two features ( Show default list and Search feature )

 ## Features
 - **Default Marvel Movies List**: Automatically displays a list of Marvel movies at launch.